-2. Financial assets at fair value through other comprehensive income
+3. Financial assets at fair value through other comprehensive income

+December 31, 2024 December 31, 2023

+Investments in equity instruments at fair value

+through other comprehensive income - non-

+current:

+TWSE/TPEX listed shares \$47,573 \$118,202

+Unlisted shares 50,252 44,752

+Total \$97,825 \$162,954

+- (1) The Group acquired 550 thousand shares and 41 thousand shares of stock dividends of Azalea Technology Inc., an unlisted company, in the third quarter of 2024, at a cost of NT\$5,500 thousand. - (2) The Group acquired 2 thousand shares of T3EX Global Holdings Corp., a listed company, in the third quarter of 2024, at a cost of NT\$196 thousand. - (3) The Group acquired 114 thousand shares of Zero One Technology Co., Ltd., a listed company, in the third and fourth quarter of 2024, at a cost of NT\$10,829 thousand.

-- (1) The Group acquired 2,000 thousand shares of Ausenior Information Co., Ltd., an unlisted company, in the first quarter of 2022 at a cost of NT\$26,000 thousand. - (2) The Group acquired 4 thousand shares of stock dividend from retained earnings of Genesis Technology Inc., a TPEX-listed company, in the third quarter of 2022. - (3) The Group acquired 1 thousand shares of stock dividend from retained earnings of Dimerco Data System Corporation, a TPEX-listed company, in the fourth quarter of 2022. - (4) LOLA Technology Inc. held by The Group reduced its capital, at a ratio of 45.593%, and refunded a sum of NT\$6,611 thousand on December 6, 2022. - (5) The Group acquired 800 thousand shares of Azalea Technology Inc., an unlisted company, in the first quarter of 2023, at a cost of NT\$8,000 thousand. - (6) Considering the investment strategy, in the first quarter of 2023, the Group decided to sell the shares of Dimerco Data System Corporation, a TPEX listed company, which was previously classified as investments in equity instruments at fair value through other comprehensive income.
+- (4) The Group acquired 16 thousand shares of Spirox Corporation, a listed company, in the third and fourth quarter of 2024, at a cost of NT\$1,049 thousand. - (5) The Group acquired 8 thousand shares of Wholetech System Hitech Limited, a TPEX-listed company, in the fourth quarter of 2024, at a cost of NT\$798 thousand. - (6) The Group acquired 10 thousand shares of stock dividend from retained earnings of Genesis Technology Inc., a TPEX-listed company, in the fourth quarter of 2024. - (7) Considering the investment strategy, in the third and fourth quarter of 2024, the Group decided to sell the shares of Zero One Technology Co., Ltd., a listed company, which was previously classified as investments in equity instruments at fair value through other comprehensive income.
+The disposal proceeds amounted to NT\$144,588 thousand.
+Additionally, the accumulated unrealized gains of NT\$91,708 thousand at the time of disposal was reclassified from other equity to retained earnings. - (8) Considering the investment strategy, in the third and fourth quarter of 2024, the Group decided to sell the shares of Spirox Corporation, a listed company, which was previously classified as investments in equity instruments at fair value through other comprehensive income.
+The disposal proceeds amounted to NT\$1,072 thousand.
+Additionally, the accumulated unrealized gains of NT\$22 thousand at the time of disposal was reclassified from other equity to retained earnings. - (9) The Group acquired 800 thousand shares of Azalea Technology Inc., an unlisted company, in the first quarter of 2023, at a cost of NT\$8,000 thousand. - (10) The Group acquired 125 thousand shares of Cloud Intelligent Operation Technologies Co., Inc., an unlisted company, in the fourth quarter of 2023, at a cost of NT\$1,250 thousand. - (11) Considering the investment strategy, in the first quarter of 2023, the Group decided to sell the shares of Dimerco Data System Corporation, a TPEX-listed company, which was previously classified as investments in equity instruments at fair value through other comprehensive income.
 The disposal proceeds amounted to NT\$2,720 thousand.

-Notes to Consolidated Financial Statements of Stark Technology Inc. and Subsidiaries (Continued)

-(All amounts in NTD thousands unless otherwise specified)

-Additionally, the accumulated unrealized gains of NT\$1,183 thousand at the time of disposal was reclassified from other equity to retained earnings.

-- (7) The Group recognized NT\$9,700 thousand and NT\$10,560 thousand of dividend income in 2023 and 2022, respectively from investments in equity instruments at fair value through other comprehensive income held by the Group.
-This income is related to investments still held on the balance sheet. - (8) None of the Group's financial assets at fair value through other comprehensive income was placed as collateral.
+Additionally, the accumulated unrealized gains of NT\$1,183 thousand at the time of disposal was reclassified from other equity to retained earnings. - (12) The Group recognized NT\$8,701 thousand and NT\$9,700 thousand of dividend income in 2024 and 2023, respectively from investments in equity instruments at fair value through other comprehensive income held by the Group.
+This income is related to investments still held on the balance sheet.

+(13) None of the Group's financial assets at fair value through other comprehensive income was placed as collateral.

-3. Notes receivable
+4. Notes receivable